sebasmonia/pepita/README.md

 ## Queries in progress

 The command `pepita-queries-running` will open a buffer with the list of queries waiting for results.
 Press `g` to refresh the list.
-This is useful if you kick off several complex, long running queries.
+This is useful to keep track of complex, long running queries, without searching your buffer list for all "Splunk results" buffers.